 Since Roger Tofte and his family do most of the work themselves, this huge artistic creation took several years of planning and construction.
 The ride cars and trackless system were constructed by ETF of the Netherlands and use wire embedded under the cement floor and bar codes to tell the cars what to do, including 360 degree turns.
 This ride is a great combination of art and technology.

-New to the Enchanted Forest for the 2007 season were the indoor Speedway Bumper Cars and the Tiny Tune Train which travels around miniatures villages crafted by Roger's own hands..
+New to the Enchanted Forest for the 2007 season were the indoor Speedway Bumper Cars and the Tiny Tune Train which travels around miniatures villages crafted by Roger's own hands.
+The latest addition to the park attractions was in 2017, a carousel

 With three generations of the Tofte family working at Enchanted Forest, the tradition and creativity will be carried on for many years to come.
 Enchanted Forest has plans for even more future creations.
+Roger can still be seen almost daily out working in the park.
+If you see an 87 year old man riding around on a moped or repairing cement, it is probably Roger!
 As Roger says, "There is no shortage of ideas, just time and money.
 We believe in attention to artistic detail.
 We want to offer our visitors something unique, with a lot of variety.
 We strive to be the hidden gem that people discover as their own special place."